 Publication Date: August 29, 2017

-I read this book in one day two years ago.
-I absolutely loved it and it’s on my Goodreads’ favorites list.
-Mileva Maric is one of my favorite characters in literature due to her ability to withstand pressure from males to not further her research and education.
+I read The Other Einstein two years ago and absolutely loved it.
+Maric is one of my favorite characters in literature due to her ability to withstand pressure from males to not further her research and education.
 Einstein was not an easy man to live with, but Maric had the ability to withhold her own.

 There is some controversy over the book, which you can read about in an article published by Notre Dame Magazine and written by Stacy Nyikos.
 No proof is available that Maric did contribute to Einstein’s theory of relativity.
 Benedict is suggesting that Maric did play a role and did not receive credit due to women’s limitations in academia at the time.